statseeker/grafana-statseeker-datasource/README.md

 All timeseries data fields **must** have a format specified.
 * **Graph** panels will typically use `vals` or `cvals`
 * **Table** panels will typically use anything other than `vals` or `cvals`
+* The below list is some examples of the formats used, depending which version of Statseeker you use.

 | Formats Key              | Required Field Option  | Description                                                  |
 | ------------------------ | ---------------------- | ------------------------------------------------------------ |